TiesdeKok/chat-gpt-jupyter-extension/README.md

 # ChatGPT for Jupyter

-A browser extension to provide various helper functions in Jupyter Notebooks, powered by ChatGPT.
+A browser extension to provide various helper functions in Jupyter Notebooks and Jupyter Lab, powered by ChatGPT.

 Primary functions, have ChatGPT: